 You must need to check WordPress core files integrity.
 You can easily check the integrity of core files by using the diff command in the terminal or using a custom script with WordPress API; we will cover that in the next post.

 Check recently modified files

 Another way to detect of website hack that is the file modification date.
 You can easily locate recently modified files via FTP, sort them by modification date.
 Modified files will appear at the top.
-If you see some changes that are not made by you, it can be a sign that intruders have access to your website backend.
+If you see some changes that you have not made, it can be a sign that intruders can access your website backend.

 You can check manually recently modified files in WordPress:

-Login into your server using an FTP client or SSH terminal.
+Login to your server using an FTP client or SSH terminal.

 If you are using SSH, you can check all modified files list in the last 15 days using this command:

 $ find ./ -type f -mtime -15

 If you are using SFTP, see the last modified date column for all files on the server.